Do You Tip Wedding Vendors?

 Of course, there might be some things I don’t know about any of these industries.
 Maybe there is a reason makeup artists run slow.
 Maybe there is a reason some wedding planners never create a timeline.
 Perhaps there is a reason the officiant wants to stare as you swap saliva with your newly wedded partner.
 I don’t know everything, I’ll be the first to admit that!

 The wedding industry will always be full of people with big opinions.
 Some say you shouldn’t even tip wedding vendors.
 I have no doubt people will disagree with me.
 The simple fact is, though, that everyone in this industry works their asses off, we don’t charge nearly enough and our families are tired of never seeing us on the weekends.
 Your makeup artists might have missed their kid’s soccer tournament, your wedding planner left her newborn at home, your photographer has kids that want to know why they’re always working.
-“Late stage capitalism” isn’t the best excuse or so I’ve found.
+“Late-stage capitalism” isn’t the best excuse or so I’ve found.
 So understand why tipping is so important in this industry.
-It’s a thank you for putting up with whatever shit you’ll never tell me about.
-It’s a thank you for showing up and making my day sparkle.
-It’s a thank you that goes towards our child’s therapy bill, because soccer tournaments are almost always on Saturday (why!?).
+It’s a thank you for “putting up with whatever shit you’ll never tell me about because you’re a professional.”
+It’s a “thank you for showing up and making my day sparkle.”
+It’s just a thank you.